Niger drags FG to Supreme Court over 13% derivation

 It contended that as a result of the large expanse of the land occupied by the dams, a large population of its citizens and residents are denied the opportunity of engaging in agricultural activities.

-“This has resulted in wanton loss of human lives and livestock as well as destruction of properties, leading unavoidably to displacement of many residents from their homes,” it averred.
+“This has resulted in wanton loss of human lives and livestock as well as destruction of properties, leading unavoidably to displacement of many residents from their homes.”

 “This represents an impending danger that looms large in the horizon for the state over the coming years if urgent stringent environment protection measures are not taken.